SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 This is one of the most important parts of creating your issue as this is the first thing we see when we scan down the list of new issues and pull requests.
-Your issue title should be breif and to the point, whilst also giving some idea about what you want to do.
+Your issue title should be brief and to the point, whilst also giving some idea about what you want to do.
 Using the example from before, a good title would be something like: